DataDog/hiring-engineers/answers.md

 ![Alt text](Screenshots/metric_monitor.png "Metric Monitor")
 ![Alt text](Screenshots/metric_monitor2.png "Metric Monitor2")

 As a bonus, I scheduled two downtimes for these monitors so that I'm not notified after business hours or during the weekends.
-Below are two screenshots of notifications stating both monitors, one for the weekday and one for the weekend, had been created.
+Below are two screenshots of notifications stating both monitors, one for weekdays and one for weekends, had been created.
 ![Alt text](Screenshots/M-F_downtime.png "Weekly Downtime")
 ![Alt text](Screenshots/Weekend_downtime.png "Weekend Downtime")